andrew382/autocomplete_algorithm/README.md

 ### Programming Language

 Code was developed using Python 2.7.10.
-Thus, it is reccommeded to run code using Python 2.7.
+Thus, it is recommended to run code using Python 2.7.

 ### Imports